javiya-rupal/topup-functionality/README.md

 CONFIGURATION
 -------------
-- We have used legacy API for topup, for same. make sure that you set below configurations. in TopupHandler class of TopupHandler.php file,
+- We have used legacy API for topup, for same. make sure that you set below configurations. in TopupHandler class of TopupHandler.php file,<br /><br />
- $apiUrl - Set this variable as base path of your legacy API
+ $apiUrl - Set this variable as base path of your legacy API<br />
- $apiUsername - Set username for legacy API (for http authentication)
+ $apiUsername - Set username for legacy API (for http authentication)<br />
- $apiPassword - Set password for legacy API (for http authentication)
+ $apiPassword - Set password for legacy API (for http authentication)<br />
- $apiMaxExecutionTime - Currently set to unlimited, this is for setting CURL request timeout
+ $apiMaxExecutionTime - Currently set to unlimited, this is for setting CURL request timeout<br />
- $smsApiUrl - Set and API url for sending notification SMS to end user.
+ $smsApiUrl - Set and API url for sending notification SMS to end user.<br /><br />

 TESTING
 --------